Overview

 • Quality: This controls the amount of detail in the LOD's geometry.
 Lower values have more detail and have a minor performance cost because of the amount of triangles in the mesh.

-2. When complete, the log will stop and at the end you will see a message saying "LOD generation complete", you can now close xLODGen.
+7. When complete, the log will stop and at the end you will see a message saying "LOD generation done", you can now close xLODGen.

 1. In MO2, right-click on the Overwrite folder at the bottom of the left pane and select All Mods -> Create empty mod above.